 Our qualified and industry-experienced teachers will guide you through your studies with professionalism and current knowledge.
 You will have access to all the right gear and exceptional facilities.

-The industry body is the Victorian Tree Industry Organisation (VTIO).
-They cover a broad range of disciplines within the industry including ongoing training.
+The industry body is the VTIO – Victorian Tree Industry Organisation.
+The VTIO covers a broad range of disciplines within the industry including ongoing training.

-On the completion of this course you will be a qualified arborist.
+On successful completion of this course you will be a qualified Arborist.

 This course is specifically targeted at those interested in tree assessment and sustainability.
 Career opportunities can vary from researching urban development benefits to risk assessment for councils.

-A competency based course assessment is built on student’s abilities to achieve unit outcomes.
+A competency based course assessment is built on your ability to achieve unit outcomes.
 Methods of assessment include demonstration of skills, tests and assignments, folios, oral activities and third party reports.
 At the commencement of each unit you will be given an outline of what is to be covered in that unit and how the unit will be assessed.

 DepartmentHorticulture and Landscaping

 Fri AM and PM

 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Careers Advisor